joachim-n/signup/README.txt

 (general setting).
 There are settings for restricting signups to selected roles and content types.

+Further information can be collected when users sign up to a node: several included modules provide extra panes that can be added to a signup form.
+These allow the collection of the user's name and phone number, fields from Drupal core's Profile module, and fields from a form created with the Webform module (http://druapl.org/project/webform).
+An API allows the creation of customized modules to collect any kind of data in the signup form.

 There is support for both registered and anonymous users to sign up.
 Both can receive confirmation and reminder emails, and registered users are optionally able to cancel or edit their own signups and view